al6x/vfs/readme.md

       # Working with files
       dbc = cool_app.file('config/database.yml')   # <= the 'config' dir not exist yet
-      dbc.write("user: root\npassword: secret")    # <= now the 'database.yml' and parent 'config' will be created
+      dbc.write("user: root\npassword: secret")    # <= now the 'database.yml' and parent 'config' has been created
       dbc.content =~ /database/                    # => false, we forgot to add the database
       dbc.append("\ndatabase: mysql")              # let's do it